escapin/ElectionManager/README.md

   timezone, whereas at server side the UTC timezone is used.

-* Using `CreateCustomElection` might interfere with an election created by `server.js` if they are executed synchronously.
+* Using `CreateCustomElection` might interfere with an election created by `server.js` if they are created at the same time.